Required Tools

 Essential Equipment

-- Vacuum Cleaner: Essential for removing dust, dirt, and debris from carpets and upholstery.
+- Vacuum Cleaner: To remove dust, dirt, and allergens from carpets and upholstery.

 Optional Equipment

-- Pressure Washer: Useful for cleaning exterior surfaces like driveways and patios.
+- Power Washer: For cleaning outdoor surfaces like driveways and patios.

 Rental vs Purchase